Close

 opens in a new windowkindleb opens in a new windownookb opens in a new windowebooksb opens in a new windowgoogle playb opens in a new windowibooks2 7 opens in a new windowkobob

-Placeholder of -28Afterparty by Daryl Gregory
+opens in a new windowImage Placeholder of - 34Afterparty by Daryl Gregory

 It begins in Toronto, in the years after the smart drug revolution.
 A seventeen-year-old street girl finds God through a new brain-altering drug called Numinous, used as a sacrament by a new Church that preys on the underclass.
 But she is arrested and put into detention, and without the drug, commits suicide.
 Lyda Rose, another patient in that detention facility, has a dark secret: she was one of the original scientists who developed the drug.
 With the help of an ex-government agent and an imaginary, drug-induced doctor, Lyda sets out to find the other three survivors of the five who made the Numinous in a quest to set things right.